 Confronting your soulmate can have a good or bad outcome.
-A deciding factor would be the timing of your confrontation with your soulmate.
-For instance, if your soulmate is running, for whatever their personal reason, you may feel the need to confront them.
-They may have blocked you from their phone, email and social media.
-It is exceptionally frustrating when your soulmate is a running and they are ghosting you.
+A deciding factor will be the timing of the confrontation.
+For instance, if your soulmate is running from our connection, you may feel the need to confront them.
+Perhaps they’ve blocked you from their phone and social media.
+It’s exceptionally frustrating when your soulmate is a running.
+And they may even be ghosting you.

-You want to plead your case, ask them why, help them through it, even change their mind.
-You are also more than likely very pissed off and/or very hurt as well.
-So you set out to confront them, because you are tired of their nonsense and feel there are things you need to say and that they need to hear.
-That all sounds good in theory, but chances are so slim you will have a receptive audience or receive a warm welcome.
+You want to plead your case, help them through it and change their mind.
+You’re also very upset and/or very hurt as well.
+So you set out to confront them, because you are tired of their nonsense.
+And you feel there are things you need to say and that they need to hear.
+This all sounds good in theory.
+But chances are so slim you will have a receptive audience or receive a warm welcome.

-They are doing everything in their power to avoid you, and usually, more often than not, do not appreciate you demanding an audience with them.
-They obviously have not worked out their issues, so confronting them will usually result in bad behavior and negative comments on their part.
-This normally leads to bigger issues for the soulmate couple, even soulmate rejection, and who the hell needs that?
+They are doing everything in their power to avoid you.
+And they won’t appreciate you demanding an audience with them.
+They obviously haven’t worked out their issues.
+So confronting them will usually result in bad behavior and negative comments on their part.
+This normally leads to bigger issues for the soulmate couple, even soulmate rejection.
+And who the hell needs that?
 No one.

-There is also a good chance they will have learned something while you were apart and will explain to you truthfully what was on their mind at that time.
-(Instead of lying to you like they would have when they were running).
-Now there is a higher probability that you can have a real discussion, and be heard, and begin the healing process.
-If you were confronting your soulmate when they cut you off, you would more than likely have just been hurt again.
+There’s also a good chance they will learn something while you’re apart.
+And they will honestly explain what was on their mind at then.
+While they were in runner mode, they would have lied to you anyway.
+Now there’s a higher probability to have a real discussion, and be heard, to begin the healing process.
+If you confront your soulmate when they cut you off, you’d have just been hurt again.

 Keep in mind that confronting your soulmate is not enough.
-You have to show your soulmate through your actions (such as creating and enforcing new boundaries) that you have learned your lessons as well.
-You have to show your soulmate that what they did not only brought about change in them but it brought about changes in you as well.
-They need to see, and not only hear, that you are not going to put up with their behavior or them running over and over again.
+You have to show your soulmate through your actions that you have learned your lessons as well.
+Creating and enforcing new boundaries is a good action to take now.
+You have to show them their actions not only brought about change in them but created changes in you as well.
+They need to see, and not only hear, that you’re not going to put up with their behavior or tolerate them running.

-You may feel you simply must confront your soulmate now, but we would advise you to wait until the timing is right to do so.
+You may feel you simply must confront your soulmate now.
+But we advise you to wait until the timing is right to do so.